rjdeliveryomaha/courierinvoice/README.md

 $ticket->processReturnTicket();
 ```

-Processes and submits a change of charge from 5 to 6 using the values stored in TicketBase.
+Processes and submits a change of charge from 5 to 6 using the value stored in TicketBase.

 ```php
 echo $ticket->stepTicket();